anqiwang0827/data-512-a1/README.md

         * |- Source Data
         * |- Final Data

-In the following sections we will examine these elements one by one.
-First,let's consider the core of the project which is the hcds-a1-data-curation.ipynb in hcds-a1-data-curation.ipynb/ProgrammingStep folder.
+In the following sections I will examine these elements one by one.
+First,let's consider the core of the project which is the hcds-a1-data-curation.ipynb in hcds-512-a1/ProgrammingStep folder.

 ## ProgrammingStep
 ### hcds-a1-data-curation.ipynb
-In this jupyter notebook, detailed steps are documented and presented for you to combine data Wikipedia traffic from two different Wikimedia REST API endpoints (Pageviews & Pagecounts) into a single dataset, perform some simple data processing steps on the data, and then analyze that data.
+In this jupyter notebook, detailed steps are documented and presented for you to combine data Wikipedia traffic from two different Wikimedia REST API endpoints (Pageviews & Pagecounts) into a single dataset, perform some simple data processing steps on the data, and then analyze that data (create a visulization).

 There are three steps to compelete the project.
 Step 1: Data acquisition